Summer 2020 High School Original Credit Briefing

 Note: This information is accurate at the time of publication.
 We will make changes to this page as details change.

-- Registration for Summer 2019 courses starts April 1, 2019.
-We will again enforce our “Initial Enrollment Request” deadline on June 5, 2019.
+- Registration for Summer 2020 courses is available NOW.
+We will again enforce our “Initial Enrollment Request” deadline on June 5, 2020.
 We will guarantee placement for students enrolled on or before this date, but, will not add new sections after.
 This deadline covers both summer sessions.
 Please plan your local enrollment around this deadline as we can offer no flexibility on these dates.

 - Two classes per session are considered “full-time” during the summer session.
 Please do not enroll students in more than two courses per session.
 Additional courses may be administratively dropped.